sonic-net/SONiC/README.md

 # Software for Open Networking in the Cloud (SONiC)

-This is the repository for the Web site for the Software for Open Networking in the Cloud (SONiC).
+This is the repository for the Software for Open Networking in the Cloud (SONiC) project.

-The project site contains information about the SONiC NAS Host-Adapter and includes installation, architecture, and repository locations to download source files.
+The site contains information about the SONiC NAS Host-Adapter and includes installation, architecture, and repository locations to download source files.